scurtis142/thesis-report/methodology.md

-   *good place to display diagram from dpdk documentation* core componants: rte_timer: timer facilities based on HPET. ability to execute function asyctronously. periodic or single function calls. rte_mempool: handling pool of objects in ring buffer. bulk enqueue/dequeue. per core object cache, alignment. rte_mbuf: manipulation of packet buffers. created at startup time and stored in mempool. rte_ring: when packet arrive on the network card they are sent to a ring buffer, managed by rte_ring. storing obejcts in a table. adapted to bulk operations, faster. can be used for general communication.  rte_malloc: allocation of memory zones, rte_eal: puts it all together. librte_net: networking libraries.
+   *good place to display diagram from dpdk documentation* core componants: rte_timer: timer facilities based on HPET. ability to execute function asyctronously. periodic or single function calls. rte_mempool: handling pool of objects in ring buffer. bulk enqueue/dequeue. per core object cache, alignment. rte_mbuf: manipulation of packet buffers. created at startup time and stored in mempool. rte_ring: when packet arrive on the network card they are sent to a ring buffer. works on producer consuer model, where packets are placed onto one end of the buffer and the application checks regularly from the same buffer for new data. has seperate pointer for producer and consumer, managed by rte_ring. storing obejcts in a table. adapted to bulk operations, faster. can be used for general communication.  rte_malloc: allocation of memory zones, rte_eal: puts it all together. librte_net: networking libraries.

    DPDK uses a differnt driver to the standard intel ixgbe to drive network cards.
 It uses a UIO